nihilistau/ChatAI-DataLab/PROJECT_OVERVIEW.md

 `Invoke-LabControlCenter` renders an at-a-glance dashboard showing job status plus the most useful commands so you can treat the PowerShell terminal like a mini operations console from inside VS Code.
 When you need to interact with Linux copies of the project from Windows, run `Invoke-LabUnixControl status` (optionally `-Distribution Ubuntu-22.04`) to proxy any Bash command through WSL, or call `Invoke-LabUnixControl start-all` to spin up the entire stack without leaving PowerShell.

-## 7. Operational Notes & Roadmap
+## 7. Operational Practices & Change Tracking

-1. **Security & secrets**: store API keys in `.env` files loaded by FastAPI and never check them into GitHub.
-For multi-tenant deployments consider Azure Key Vault or AWS Secrets Manager.
+1. **Secrets management**: Store API keys in repo-local `.env` files that FastAPI and notebooks consume via `python-dotenv`.
+Never commit secrets; production deployments should source them from managed vaults (Azure Key Vault, AWS Secrets Manager, etc.).
-2. **Testing**: add component tests for the input recorder, FastAPI payload validation, and SQLAlchemy persistence.
-Provide smoke notebooks verifying schema assumptions.
-3. **Observability**: enable structured logging (JSON) and capture Cosmos DB / LLM diagnostics for latency analysis.
-4. **Future enhancements**:
-	- Add WebSocket streaming for real-time AI responses.
-	- Promote SQLite to a managed database when RU/s or size exceeds limits.
-	- Create a reusable Python package inside `datalab/` for metrics so notebooks stay lightweight.
-	- Ship templated Jupyter notebooks (e.g., "interaction summary", "pause heatmap", "prompt rewrite tree").

-With this plan in place, you can confidently spin up the repo on any machine, capture rich prompt telemetry, and immediately explore it in DataLab without context switching.
+2. **Test + notebook parity**: `chatai/backend/tests` and `datalab/tests` provide regression coverage for the recorder payload, FastAPI schema validation, metrics helpers, and Papermill notebooks.
+Extend these suites before modifying public endpoints or notebook contracts.
+3. **Observability hooks**: Structured logging, the Search Toolkit presets, and `logs/search-history.jsonl` form the baseline telemetry story.
+Invoke `Get-SearchHistory` or the LabControl search proxy to audit repo hygiene before every milestone cut.
+4. **Change documentation**: Every shipped addition must (a) add a dated entry to the “Expanded Functionality” table above, (b) append a record to `docs/GOALS_AND_ACHIEVEMENTS.md`, and (c) update relevant tags/configs.
+Ideas that are not yet implemented stay out of this file.

+With the framework baseline locked, this overview now functions as the source of truth for what is production-ready.
+Treat any future edits as release notes for implemented work only.